NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/intro-NEON-HDF5-reflectance/Intro_NEON_AOP_HDF5_Reflectance.md

 sys.version
 ```

     '3.4.5 |Anaconda custom (64-bit)| (default, Jul  5 2016, 14:53:07) [MSC v.1600 64 bit (AMD64)]'

-First let's import the required packages and set our display preferences so that plots are inline and plot warnings are off:
+First, let's import the required packages and set our display preferences so
+that plots are inline and plot warnings are off.

 ```python